NateDee/MMM-CTA/README.md

 ![Example of MMM-CTA](./example_picture_CTA.png)

-This MagicMirror Module is designed to display incoming bus and train times for the CTA (Chicago Transit Authority).
+This [MagicMirror Module][mm] is designed to display incoming bus and train times for the CTA (Chicago Transit Authority).
 The module will display up to the minute data for bus and train arrival times.

 ## Get your CTA API keys!